 Abstract- Traffic classification enables a variety of applications and topics, including Quality of Service, security, monitoring, and intrusion-detection that are of use to researchers, accountants, network operators and end users.
-Capitalizing on network traffic that had been previously hand-classified provides with training and testing data-sets.
-The classification of network traffic can be done using Machine Learning Method, for this the use of simulating tools like NS2 can be used.
+Capitalizing on network traffic that had been previously hand-classified provides training and testing data-sets.
+The classification of network traffic can be done using Machine Learning Method.
+The simulation can be done with help of program built in Shell Script.
 It requires network protocol headers and the properties of unknown traffic for a successful classification stage.

-Keywords- Machine Learning (ML), Internet Protocol (IP), Network Simulator version 2 (NS2).
+Keywords- Machine Learning (ML), Internet Protocol (IP), Internet Traffic classification, tcpdump.